 Most recently, Hopper served as vice president of Engineering for Boeing Commercial Airplanes, where she was responsible for engineering effectiveness and efficiency, design, production, delegated compliance, safety and customer support activities for all commercial airplane models.
 She identified and implemented best practices, engineering skill sets, processes and tools, and she oversaw export compliance and intellectual property activities.

-Previously, Hopper was the vice president of Boeing Test & Evaluation, where she was responsible for laboratory and flight test operations, in support of validation and certification of Boeing commercial and defense products.
-Named to that position in 2018, Hopper oversaw 5,000 engineers, pilots, mechanics and technicians, who test and evaluate new Boeing aircraft, modifications and upgrades to existing aircraft, and who provide test support to Boeing businesses.
+Previously, Hopper was vice president of Boeing Test & Evaluation, where she was responsible for laboratory and flight test operations in support of validation and certification of Boeing commercial and defense products.
+In this role, she oversaw 5,000 engineers, pilots, mechanics and technicians who test and evaluate new Boeing aircraft, modifications and upgrades to existing aircraft, as well as provide test support to Boeing businesses.

-Prior to that position, Hopper served as vice president of Engineering, Modifications & Maintenance for Boeing Global Services where she was responsible for fleet engineering services, modifications to aircraft, logistics products and support, Aircraft-on-Ground (AOG) services, forward base deployment with operators around the world, and Maintenance, Repair and Overhaul facilities in San Antonio, Cecil Field and Shanghai.
+Before that, Hopper served as vice president of Engineering, Modifications & Maintenance for Boeing Global Services, overseeing fleet engineering services; aircraft modifications; logistics and support; aircraft-on-ground services; forward-base deployment with operators around the world; and maintenance, repair and overhaul facilities in Shanghai, San Antonio and Cecil Field, Florida.